-SamCart or Shopify – which one is a better eCommerce platform to build an online store in 2022?
+SamCart or Shopify, which one is a better eCommerce platform to build an online store in 2022?

 But the problem is the ever-lasting increase in the number of eCommerce platforms due to which choosing the best one out of them could turn into a nightmare for an online merchant.

 Furthermore, you may encounter marketplaces and dedicated eCommerce platforms.
 Between these two, we prefer dedicated eCommerce solutions as they help promote your brand by letting you create a standalone store with advanced features and greater creative freedom, whereas in a marketplace, you won’t have an individual identity.

 We know the importance of eCommerce platforms therefore we make it straightforward for you to choose the right one by comparing the two platforms against different categories.

 In this article, we will compare SamCart and Shopify against eCommerce features, ease of use and customizability, theme library, pricing, customer support, and much more.

 So stick around if you want to make the right decision.